 Employee engagement isn’t just a nice to have.
 It has a very real impact on business success.
-According to Gallup, businesses with higher levels of employee engagement showed 21% higher levels of profitability and 17% higher levels of productivity.
+According to Gallup, businesses with higher levels of employee engagement showed 21% more profitability and 17% more productivity.

 When employees are engaged, they are inspired and motivated to do — and to want to do — their best work.
 It’s up to leaders to help nurture an environment where their employees can not only succeed, but thrive.
 A recent study from Deloitte found that 80% of executives said they consider the employee experience to be either very important or important, yet only 22% reported that their organizations did an excellent job of creating a differentiated experience for employees.